TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 ## Translating Menger into an Agent-Based Model

-Why we reduced Menger's criteria to only three factors.
+Why we reduced Menger's criteria to only three factors: divisibility, durability and transportability.

 - Each "Menger factor" can be turned on or off.
 - We track how many times each good trades.